Search for a rare disease

 - MedDRA: -

-The prevalence is unknown but less than 200 cases have been described in the literature so far.
+The prevalence is unknown but less than 200 cases have been described in the literature to date.

-Onset occurs during the first few months of life with failure to thrive, polyuria and rickets related to proximal tubular losses.
+Onset occurs during the first few months of life with failure to thrive, polyuria, normo/hypokalemic metabolic acidosis, fasting hypoglycemia and post-feeding hyperglycemia.
+Metabolic acidosis, hypokalemia, hypophosphatemia and rickets are the consequence of severe proximal tubule dysfunction.
 Growth retardation and hepatosplenomegaly resulting in a protruding abdomen are evident by early childhood.
-Puberty is delayed.
-Generalized osteopenia leading to fractures during childhood, with osteoporosis later in life, has also been reported.
+Puberty can be delayed.
+Generalized osteoporosis can lead to fractures already during childhood.
 Some patients also display an abnormal fat distribution.

-The principle differential diagnosis is type I glycogen storage disease, which is caused by glucose-6-phosphatase deficiency (see this term).
+The principle differential diagnosis is type I glycogen storage disease, which is caused by glucose-6-phosphatase deficiency.
+The renal phenotype must be differentiated from other forms of genetically determined Fanconi Syndrome.

 Prenatal diagnosis is possible for families in which the SLC2A2 mutation has already been identified.